up-rev/sw-design-template/README.rst

     plantuml is a modeling language used often in our design documents for sequence diagrams, timing diagrams, use cases, and flow charts.
 The typical workflow is to write the UML, generate an image, and insert it into our documentation.
 This is a pain point because if you ever change the diagram, you have to repeat those steps.
 With the ``Sphinx`` plantuml extension, we can write the uml inline, or link to a `.puml` file, and it will render it into the document.

 * **drawio:**
-    Another tool used for diagraming is  the`draw.io extension for VS Code <https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio>`_.
+    Another tool used for diagraming is  the `draw.io extension for VS Code <https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio>`_.
 Drawio is great for doing system diagrams and UI mockups (it has assets for all bootstrap design elements).
 File created with the `.dio.png` extension are png image files which can be linked in our documents, but they contain the drawio data, so the diagram can still be edited directly.

+.. the line below just forces a new page in the pdf rendering.

+.. raw:: latex

+    \newpage